coly-technologies/coly-technologies.github.io/coly-api.md

 #### Overlap handling<a name="overlap_handling_link"></a>
 <hr style="background: #FE6958; height: 2px">

 Overlap handling is implemented for all matching requests.
 It takes into account situations where some individuals appearing in the source also exist in the target entities.
-This may happen, for example, when matching an individual with a group in which they are already a member.
+This may happen, for example, when matching an individual with a unit in which they are already a member.
 The default procedure for managing such scenarios involves the following steps:

-* If the source contains only one person: Any individual with the same ID in the target list is removed before calculating the match result.
+* If the source contains only one tenant: Any individual with the same ID in the target list is removed before calculating the match result.
 * If the target consists of a single entity: Any individual with the same ID in the source list is removed before calculating the match result.
-* If both the source and the target include more than one person: Any individuals in the target list who also appear in the source are removed before calculating the match result.
+* If both the source and the target include more than one tenant: Any individuals in the target list who also appear in the source are removed before calculating the match result.
 * If the overlap handling process results in either the source or the target becoming empty, the matching request will be rejected.

-By applying these rules, the overlap handling ensures that the same person doesn't feature in both the source and target when a match is being calculated, thus maintaining the integrity of the matching process.
+By applying these rules, the overlap handling ensures that the same tenant doesn't feature in both the source and target when a match is being calculated, thus maintaining the integrity of the matching process.